kirkgo/mymedium/README.md

 To create an excerpt for your posts add `<!--more-->` in the actual markup for your posts.
 Anything before this tag will be used as the excerpt for said post.

+## Pull-Requests! ##

+This is a draft and can definitely will be improved on.
+Pull requests are very much welcomed and desired.
+Don't be afraid.
+Just do it! :)

 ## Copyright & License ##

 Copyright (C) 2016 Kirk Patrick - Released under the MIT License.